secretstartups/handbook/career-development/index.html.md

 ## Staff+ IC Gearing Ratios

-Engineering includes groups of team members organized in different structures towards completing a mission.
-We’ll accommodate this diversity of structure by referring to these as "workgroups".
-A workgroup is a collection of team members with a shared mission and typically arranged according to a product group, team, or other problem-solving unit.
+Engineering includes groups of team members organized in different structures towards completing a mission (team, department, etc).
+A "product group" is a collection of team members with a shared mission that is not relfected in our org structure.

-We use [gearing ratios](/handbook/finance/financial-planning-and-analysis/#business-drivers-also-known-as-gearing-ratios) to govern the amount of Staff, Principal, Distinguished, and Fellow level positions (collectively referred to as "Staff+") in Engineering because the work needed to be done at these levels is proportional to the mission of their workgroup.
+We use [gearing ratios](/handbook/finance/financial-planning-and-analysis/#business-drivers-also-known-as-gearing-ratios) to govern the amount of Staff, Principal, Distinguished, and Fellow level positions (collectively referred to as "Staff+") in Engineering because the work needed to be done at these levels is proportional to the mission of their product group.
 This is similar to how Manager, Senior Manager, Director and VP level positions are proportional to the organization's size and our recommended [span-of-control limits (bullet #5)](/company/team/structure/#management-group).

 It's obvious why a manager cannot manage too many people effectively, or why they would be unable to have an impact if they managed too few people (see [chapter three in Andy Grove's _High Output Management_](https://www.amazon.com/High-Output-Management-Andrew-Grove/dp/0679762884) for more detail on the concept of "managerial leverage").
 It's less obvious how to determine the amount of Staff+ work that needs to be done, because it partially involves solving our hardest technical problems, which are unpredictable.
 But other important Staff+ work is proportional to the organization, and so it's easier to characterize.
 So we call it "[technical leverage](/handbook/engineering/ic-leadership/#technical-leverage)" to mirror "managerial leverage".

-By default, each workgroup is limited to 1 Staff+ Engineer.
+By default, each product group is limited to 1 Staff+ Engineer.

-Some workgroups within engineering may directly align to staffing of Staff+ roles according to team organization.
+Some product groups within engineering may directly align to staffing of Staff+ roles according to team organization.
 Each team has a single Staff Engineer, just as they have a single Manager; with the two working together to lead the team in their mission.

-Distinct from the general team workgroup noted above, some workgroups based on their mission, may require multiple Staff+ team members.
-The need for multiple Staff+ team members in a workgroup should be examined and explained through the [four archetypes](/handbook/engineering/ic-leadership/#the-four-archetypes).
+Distinct from the general team product group noted above, some product groups based on their mission, may require multiple Staff+ team members.
+The need for multiple Staff+ team members in a product group should be examined and explained through the [four archetypes](/handbook/engineering/ic-leadership/#the-four-archetypes).

-As teams grow in both scope and size it is important to determine whether they should expand the number of Staff+ roles, or if the growth is reason to split out to another workgroup.
+As teams grow in both scope and size it is important to determine whether they should expand the number of Staff+ roles, or if the growth is reason to split out to another product group.

 ### Gearing Ratios
 It is intended that gearing ratios not become overly complicated.
-In support of this, there is a default gearing ratio which can be assumed by all workgroups.
-As long as this default supports the workgroup mission, nothing further is required.
+In support of this, there is a default gearing ratio which can be assumed by all product groups.
+As long as this default supports the product group mission, nothing further is required.
 * One Staff Software Engineer reports to an Engineering Manager (a manager of ICs)
 * One Principal Engineer reports to a Senior Manager+ (a manager of managers)
 * One Distinguished Engineer reports to Director+